ximtech/salt-energy/README.md

 <img src="quazar-power-cell/assets/assembly.jpg" width="300" alt="ptero_prereq">

-The project contains source models and `stl` directory with all required models for 3D printing.
+The project contains source models in a root directory with all required models for 3D printing.
-All that needs to assembly a single device:
+Solidworks format `.SLDPRT` can be easily converted to `.stl` using online tools or using CAD plugins in slicer tool All that needs to assembly a single device:
 - 180x - Batteries (see [Specification](#specification))
 - 6x - M3 bolts 8-10mm